Third time lucky? Singapore Airlines sets sights on India

 Under existing regulations, it must serve the domestic market for five years before it can operate international flights.
 Taxes and airport fees are high, and profitability rare for the country’s airlines.

-SIA’s competitors in the full-service segment are beleaguered Air India, which survives only because of the hundreds of millions of dollars New Delhi has pumped into it, and Jet Airways, in which Etihad Airways is buying a minority stake.
+SIA’s competitors in the full-service segment are beleaguered Air India, which survives only because of the hundreds of millions of dollars New Delhi has pumped into it, and Jet Airways (JET.NS), in which Etihad Airways is buying a minority stake.